-Objective: Students apply internet research skills to identify timely, real-world applications of a technology used in class.
+Students apply internet research skills to identify timely, real-world applications of a technology used in class.

-Student devices with internet access
+• Student devices with internet access

-One of the most exciting things about 3D printing technology is that it's changing everyday.
+One of the most exciting things about 3D printing technology is that it's changing every day.
 Invite students to research these applications in class or as a homework assignment.

-To focus their search, require examples to be from within the last three years and assign students different application areas such as transportation, medicine, sustainability or space exploration.
+To focus their search, require examples to be from within the last three years and assign students different application areas such as transportation, medicine, sustainability, or space exploration.

 If completing this unit within a particular class, you can also invite students to research applications related to the subject matter (e.g., researching applications in historical preservation for social studies class).
 Padlet, Wakelet or other curation platforms may be used.
 Or have a representative from each group give a brief summary of their findings to the class.

+Educator's Note:

-Educator's Note: If your class uses a framework for evaluating the credibility of sources online, this is a good time to remind students to apply those skills -- not everything they see, read or hear about 3D printing on the internet is necessarily true.
+If your class uses a framework for evaluating the credibility of sources online, this is a good time to remind students to apply those skills -- not everything they see, read or hear about 3D printing on the internet is necessarily true.
 If you're looking to start this conversation with your students, check out these resources from the University of Kansas, or this video playlist from Crash Course.

+Optional:

-Optional: After students share their findings, take a look as a class at the News Page for 3DPrinting.com, which may offer some additional examples -- or have students bookmark this page for research later on.
+After students share their findings, as a class, take a look at the News Page for 3DPrinting.com, which may offer some additional examples -- or have students bookmark this page for research later on.

-SESSION 2: UNDERSTANDING 3D
+Session 2: Understanding 3D

-Educator's Note: Before completing any Session 2 activities, each student will need to have an individual account in Tinkercad.
+Before completing any Session 2 activities, each student will need to have an individual account in Tinkercad.
 Instructions for setting up a class in Tinkercad and adding students can be found here.
-Session 2 activities use Tinkercad as a tool for visualizing 3D shapes in digital space; therefore, no prior skillbuilding in the software as needed -though the educator should be familiar with Tinkercad's basic controls.
+Session 2 activities use Tinkercad as a tool for visualizing 3D shapes in digital space; therefore, no prior skill building in the software is needed - basic tutorials are available from Tinkercad, found here.
 Students will complete Tinkercad design tutorials in Session 3.